natancox/stardog-docs/src/docs/cluster.html.md

 ```

 It will add `num_vms` to a cluster.
 Please note that if a node is added to a cluster, it will only start a Stardog server
-in the new nodes; if you want to also replicate the Zookeeper servers, you will have to stop the cluster and start it
+in the new nodes; if you want to also replicate the ZooKeeper servers, you will have to stop the cluster and start it
 again.
-This limitation is due to the fact that Zookeeper is not capable of hot reconfiguration as of `v3.4.x`.
+This limitation is due to the fact that ZooKeeper is not capable of hot reconfiguration as of `v3.4.x`.

 To remove nodes from an existing cluster there are two options: